Guide

 What do profitability ratios measure?

-Profitability ratios show how efficiently a business turns its spending into profits.
-Different types of ratios focus on different types of spending and not all of them will be relevant to every small business.
+Profitability ratios are financial metrics that show how efficiently a business turns its spending into profits.
+Different types of ratios focus on different types of spending.
+Not all ratios will be relevant to every small business.

 Types of profitability ratios